ASaragga/FinCalc/README.md

 >The court ordered a division of 42.5% of the proceeds to the wife and 57.5% to the husband, which put the husband’s post-separation endeavour at approximately 15%.

-Should either party be dissatisfied with the single joint expert report, then it is open for them to make a *Daniels v Walker* application[^1].
+Should either party be dissatisfied with the single joint expert report, then it is open for them to make a *Daniels v Walker* application [^1].

 *Kingsley Napley is a London-based law firm, authorised and regulated by the Solicitors Regulation Authority.
 The firm's practice areas include: Corporate, Commercial & Finance, Costs & Litigation Management, Dispute Resolution, Family and Divorce, Real Estate & Construction, and Restructuring and Insolvency.
 (Source: Wikipedia).*

 [^1]: In certain situations, one or both parties may want to consult an expert of their own choosing to determine whether to challenge the single joint expert’s report.
-This process, now referred to as a Daniels v Walker application in the UK, originates from the 2000 case where such a ruling was first made.
+In the UK this process, now referred to as a Daniels v Walker application, originates from the 2000 case where such a ruling was first made.
 It applies to all court matters requiring expert evidence.
 Even when appointed by one party, these experts must remain impartial.

 # Case Studies, Background Notes and Excel Exercises